niklasramo/palikka/README.md

 **Parameters**

 * **deferreds** &nbsp;&mdash;&nbsp; *array*
-  * An array of deferreds, or any other values.
+  * An `array` of deferreds, or any other values.
 * **resolveOnFirst** &nbsp;&mdash;&nbsp; *boolean*
   * Optional.
-Defaults to false.
+Defaults to `false`.
+If `true` the master deferred will be resolved immediately when the first deferred is resolved.
 * **rejectOnFirst** &nbsp;&mdash;&nbsp; *boolean*
   * Optional.
-Defaults to true.
+Defaults to `true`.
+If `true` the master deferred will be resolved immediately when the first deferred is rejected.

 **Returns** &nbsp;&mdash;&nbsp; *Deferred*